-You’ll see a variety of local gardens of all sizes and styles as well as some of our community gardening projects.
-Some gardens will have refreshments as well as plants on sale so come prepared.
+You’ll see a variety of private and community gardens including Besson Street Gardens, Common Growth, The Field, Frendsbury Gardens, The Rosemary, and Somerville.
+Some gardens will have refreshments as well as plants on sale so come prepared (cash only).

-- Telegraph Hill Centre Plant Fairs Roadshow – Saturday 21 May, 1pm to 4pm
+- Plant Fairs Roadshow at Telegraph Hill Centre – Saturday 21 May, 1pm to 4pm

 Somerville Adventure Playground

-Following their opening, Somerville Adventure Playground will be sharing their plans to improve their surrounding landscape and create a vegetable garden for children and the wider community to enjoy.
-Call in between 10 and 1pm to see what’s happening or drop off your plant donation.
-Look out for more details.
+Following their opening, Somerville Adventure Playground will be sharing their ground work plans to create a vegetable garden for children and the wider community to enjoy.
+Call in between 10am and 1pm to see what’s planned.

 Two roles have come up at Telegraph Hill Centre – we need a cleaner and a facilities-co-ordinator.